NellowTCS/Mesh-NOW/Docs/docs/guide/groups.md

 description: "Group messaging with configurable group IDs."
 ---

-Mesh-NOW supports group-scoped messaging where only nodes belonging to a specific group receive messages.
+Mesh-NOW supports group-scoped messaging.
+Only nodes that belong to the group receive the message; everyone else ignores it for delivery purposes.

 ## Setting a Group